How to Install a LAMP Stack on Arch Linux

 You will see the MariaDB prompt.
 Create a database and create and grant a user permissions on the database:

 CREATE DATABASE webdata; GRANT ALL ON webdata.* TO 'webuser' IDENTIFIED BY 'password';

 passwordis the user’s password.
 Note that database usernames and passwords do not correlate to system user accounts.

-With Apache and MySQL installed, you are now ready to move on to installing PHP to provide scripting support for your web application.
+With Apache and MariaDB installed, you are now ready to move on to installing PHP to provide scripting support for your web application.

 PHP makes it possible to produce dynamic and interactive pages using your own scripts and popular web development frameworks.
 Many popular web applications like WordPress are written in PHP.
 If you want to develop your websites using PHP, you must first install it.

 /etc/php/php.inifor better error messages and logs, and upgraded performance.
 These modifications provide a good starting point for a Linode 2GB: